Which city is cheaper, Barcelona or Brussels?

 Visitors can fill many days exploring the museums and attractions around Brussels.
 Popular sights include Saint-Michel Cathedral, Place Royale, and the Belgian Royal Museum of Fine Arts.

-Visitors will find world class museums and historical sights in Barcelona that are not to be missed.
+The museums and tourist attractions in Barcelona are world-renowned.
 Architecture and history all contribute to the city's impressive sights and museums.
 Famous landmarks include the Basílica de la Sagrada Família, Casa Milà, and the Palace of Catalan Music.

-There are opportunities to sample the local cuisine in both Brussels and Barcelona.
+There are opportunities to sample the local cuisine at great restaurants in both Brussels and Barcelona.

 With its innovative style combined with traditional elements, Brussels makes for a great culinary experience.
 While the city is most known for its waffles and fries, the diversity of dishes and international restaurant selection continues to grow.
 Other popular dishes include moules-frites, waterzooi (a stew), and stoemp (made with mashed potatoes and vegetables).

-Many restaurants in Barcelona have been singled out for their culinary prowess.
+For foodies, Barcelona is an obvious choice, as it is one of the food capitals of the world.
 With easy access to fresh produce, there are many food markets around town.
 You'll also find great fresh local dishes at the many restaurants.
 Make sure you try the paella, croquettes, and Jamon Iberico.

 Party-goers will usually choose Barcelona over Brussels.